 How does a weeb sound?
 That depends on vocal cord size, lung capacity, language, and–okay, the question deals with the words and references people use.
 First, what is a weeb?
 I’ve written an article that defines what a weeb is and how to not be one.
 But to summarize, weeb is short for the slang term weeaboo.
-These negative terms label fans of anime who violate social boundaries such as ignoring body boundaries by standing too close or through inappropriate touch.
-Any unwanted touch, even if it is on innocent parts of the body such as the hand or forearm, is inappropriate.
+The terms label fans of anime who violate social boundaries such as ignoring body boundaries by standing too close or through inappropriate touch.
+Any unwanted touch, even if it is on innocent parts of the body, is inappropriate.
 In short, weebs lack social awareness or don’t care about social norms.
 Weebs speak with a similar inability to read the room.
 They speak of inappropriate topics in a given social context.
 Weebs tend to insert themselves into conversations.
 While these interjections can be sexual in nature, most of the time, weebs reference everything to anime, manga, or video games.
 Weebs can also reference Dungeons and Dragons and other fandoms.
 I’ve had to call out male weebs (perhaps the most common type) who told women they didn’t know how nice their breasts or some other body part looked.
 Again, there’s a lack of social awareness.

 If you are reading this article and worry about sounding like a weeb, you’ve already taken the first, most critical step: self-reflection.
 Without self-reflection you can’t see the problems you should correct.
 Beware beating yourself up about your past mistakes.
 Beating yourself up–regret, guilt, and other feelings–isn’t constructive.
 Rather, have compassion for yourself and congratulate yourself for reaching this point of awareness.
 Many weebs never become self-aware enough to see their errors.